-Peru is a hiker’s dream, especially all along the Cordillera Blanca near the city of Huaraz (the most common point of departure for nearby mountain adventures), and Laguna 69 in Peru is one of the best dayhikes in the area.
+Peru is a hiker’s dream, especially along the Cordillera Blanca near the city of Huaraz (the most common point of departure for nearby mountain adventures), and the Laguna 69 hike in Peru is beyond a doubt one of the best day hikes in the area.

-Laguna 69 was a place I knew I had to visit before I’d even set foot in Peru.
+Laguna 69 was a place I knew I had to visit before I’d even set foot in Peru — and I’d highly encourage you to head north from Lima and visit this area.
 Laguna 69 has blown up in popularity (perhaps partially due to its name, but undoubtedly due to its beauty) in the past few years on social media.

 Laguna 69 was a great early acclimatization hike in preparation for the Santa Cruz Trek, and it was an amazing day hike in and of itself.

-Here’s what you need to know about the hike.
+Here’s what you need to know about the Laguna 69 hike.

-If you’ve never hiked at altitude, you can expect it to be tough.
+If you’ve never hiked at that altitude, you can expect it to be tough.

 You should spend at least 24 hours or more in Huaraz (which sits at 3,100 meters) in order to help you acclimatize prior to setting out.